wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+Version 2.16
+* Date formats are now consistent with international formats.
+Added ability to optionally float images to the left.
+Options to show excerpts in widget and number of post/feed added.
 Version 2.15 =
 * Multiple categories can now be used in the shortcode and widget.
 Widget now has small footprint option with motion.
 Excerpt images can be sized to a certain width.
 Additional customized parameters added.
 Version 2.11 =